Adolescent & Teenage Counselling Singapore

 What Teens Wish Their Parents Knew

 Parents sometimes mistake this distance for disinterest, but most teens genuinely look up to their parents.
-They notice the effort, the sacrifices, the care.
+They notice the effort, the sacrifices, and the care.
 What they find hard is showing it.
-Lecturing, comparing, or saying “You’re so lucky — in my time…” can make them feel unseen, as though their world and its pressures are being dismissed.
+Lecturing, comparing, or saying “You’re so lucky, in my time…” can make them feel unseen, as though their world and its pressures are being dismissed.

 Between hormones, school stress, social comparison, and the noise of social media, many teens are simply doing their best to cope.
 What they need most is understanding, not more information, but presence.